dd2480-group14-2024/assignment4/report.md

 7. writing code;

-6 hours.
+10 hours.
 Most time was spent trying to understand the project and how different classes interacted.
 I was a bit rusty at JS and have never used React which made it a bit harder but in the end it wasn't too hard to implement the feature.
+Writing tests took some time also since I wasn't familiar with the framework.

 8. running code